Teachable AI will help Alexa users set up preferences

 “This is an exciting step forward not just for Alexa, but for all AI services that rely on end users to teach them,” Alexa VP and head scientist Rohit Prasad wrote in a blog post.
 “I am excited to [see] … AI advancements bringing us closer to our long-term vision of making interactions with Alexa as simple as speaking to another person.”

-Teachable AI builds on latent goal inference, which enables devices powered by Alexa to infer latent goals, or goals implicit in requests but not directly expressed.
-For instance, if a user says “How long does it take to steep tea?,” Alexa might follow up with “Five minutes is a good place to start” and the question “Would you like me to set a timer for five minutes?”
-Latent goal inference and Teachable AI also complements Natural Turn Taking, an Alexa feature that lets users converse with the assistant without having to repeat a wake word.
+Teachable AI builds on latent goal inference, which enables devices powered by Alexa to infer goals implicit in requests but not directly expressed.
+For instance, if a user says “How long does it take to steep tea?”
+Alexa might follow up with “Five minutes is a good place to start” and the question “Would you like me to set a timer for five minutes?”
+Latent goal inference and Teachable AI also complement Natural Turn Taking, an Alexa feature that lets users converse with the assistant without having to repeat a wake word.
 (Three AI models run in parallel to power Natural Turn Taking, which will initially only be available in English when it launches sometime next year.)